 - Convey how your prior experience qualifies you.

 Online education is a great place to start if you want to build up your knowledge and skills.
-For more tips on career evolution in your 30s, download our ebook, “Job Search Handbook for 30-Somethings.”
+For more tips on career evolution in your 30s, download our eBook, “The Career-Switching Handbook for 30-Somethings.”